Sunday, February 12, 2012

 Not too long ago, I visited the retail shop of an old friend.
-Well, actually, the owner of a pet food and supply superstore successfully waging battle against national chains’ Petco and PetSmart.
-Once upon a time I worked alongside this very same man in the very same industry.
-I daresay it was a simpler time on a whole host of fronts.
+Well, actually, the owner of a pet food and supply superstore successfully waging battle against Petco and PetSmart, the predominant national chains.
+Once upon a time, I worked alongside this very same man in the very same industry.
+I daresay it was a simpler time on numerous fronts.
 In my fledgling years in this business, the aforementioned big-box retailers didn’t exist.
 And even after they arrived on the scene, they were relatively few in number and not yet in the New York City metropolitan area.
-By and large, mom-and-pops ruled the roost in the 1980s and into the early-1990s in what was definitely a fast-expanding trade.
+By and large, mom-and-pops ruled the roost in the 1980s and into the early-1990s in what was definitely a rapidly expanding trade.

 But what was most striking to me in my friend’s contemporary retail setting—in close proximity of where the old place conducted business—was modern technology meeting the modern consumer.
 Thievery is more rampant than ever, I was told.
-It was a concern with customers and employees alike once upon a time.
-But now it’s endemic.
+Sure, it was a considerable problem—with customers and employees alike—even back in the day.
+But now it’s off-the-charts.
 So much of the merchandise is locked tightly in cases, or on hooks that require a manager’s key to set them free.
-In the store’s office is a wall of cameras covering every square foot of the place, including the cashiers’ stations.
+In the store’s backroom office is a wall of cameras covering every square foot of the place, including the cashiers’ stations.
 My old friend can thus watch all the goings-on from the comforts of his office and, he says, in his living room at home, too.

 (Photo from the personal collection of Nicholas Nigro)